|

 verifications.
 A consequence of this is that the regular utility classes,

-won't work for file systems
+such as Entities or Directories won't work for file systems

 where this access controller is used because they don't acquire the required